Resources & Opportunities

 This classroom supports discussion and active learning in computer science classes.

 Advanced Computer Lab

-Beloit’s Advanced Computer Lab is available to all computer science majors/minors via keycard access.
-The fully outfitted room includes a data projector with screen for group viewing of code, a whiteboard & blackboard, three high-end computers (Linux, Mac OS & Windows) with 30” monitors placed on semicircular tables to allow group work, four 24” monitors that are used with student’s laptop, laser printer, and rack with computer science magazines.
-Artwork in the lab i comes from Beloit College students, chosen on a rotating basis by the computer science students in the program.
+Beloit’s Advanced Computer Lab is available to all computer science majors and minors via keycard access.
+The fully outfitted room includes a data projector with screen for group viewing of code, a whiteboard & blackboard, three high-end computers (Linux, Mac OS & Windows) with 30” monitors placed on semicircular tables to allow group work, four 24” monitors that are used with student laptops, a laser printer, and a rack with computer science magazines.
+Artwork on display in the lab comes from Beloit College students, chosen on a rotating basis by the computer science students.